 Luteinizing hormone (LH) is a glycoprotein which is produced in both females and males in response to luteinizing hormone-releasing hormone (LH-RH or Gn-RH) from the anterior pituitary gland.
 It has a molecular weight of 30,000 daltons and consists of alpha and beta chains that are associated non-covalently.
 The α-subunit is identical to the other pituitary hormones namely chorionic gonadotropin (hCG), follicle stimulating hormone (FSH) and thyroid stimulating hormone (TSH), whilst the β-subunit is unique and confers the biological activity to the molecule.
 The α -subunit is made up of 89 amino acid residues and the β-subunit consists of 129 amino acids, with the carbohydrate content being between 15%-30%.

-The following human LH ELISA kit is intended for analysing many different types of diagnostic applications.
 The importance of determining human luteinizing hormone (LH) is to ascertain the homeostasis of fertility regulation through the hypothalamic-pituitary-gonadal axis.
 Also, it can help the advent of in vitro fertilization (IVF) procedure in order to overcome infertility that is associated to various problems.
 Over the many year the vast improvement in methodology from bioassays that are technically very demanding to the many simple and rapid immunoassays have helped this cause considerably.
 In the differential diagnosis of pituitary, gonadal dysfunction or hypothalamic, a number of assays that measure the concentration of human LH have been routinely used in conjunction with human FSH due to the fact that their roles are inter-related.
 Other uses include pinpointing ovulation, determining menopause and monitoring endocrine therapy.
-Please note that this human LH ELISA kit is designed to be used for analysing only serum samples.

 LUTEINIZING HORMONE ELISA KIT CONTENT